Here are the 16 questions we get asked the most.

 Each service is locked down to only operate with other specified services.

-What about if the ‘hacker’ is able to download the database and brute-forces each individual record?
+Q.12 What about if the ‘hacker’ is able to download the database and brute-forces each individual record?

 According to Wikipedia…

-breaking a symmetric 256-bit key by brute force requires 2128 times more computational power than a 128-bit key.
-Fifty supercomputers that could check a billion (1018) AES keys per second (if such a device could ever be made) would, in theory, require about 3×1051 years to exhaust the 256-bit key space.
+“breaking a symmetric 256-bit key by brute force requires 2128 times more computational power than a 128-bit key.
+Fifty supercomputers that could check a billion (1018) AES keys per second (if such a device could ever be made) would, in theory, require about 3×1051 years to exhaust the 256-bit key space.”

 Each note you create and store is individually secured with unique 256-bit key!

-Moving away from technology to business practices…
+Moving from questions about technology to business practices…

-What happens if my accountant/accounting department, etc. forgets to pay the monthly (or yearly) subscription?
+Q.13 What happens if my accountant/accounting department, etc. forgets to pay the monthly (or yearly) subscription?

 We are committed to maintaining and securing your important data.
 We send out reminders about payment for overdue accounts.